isaaxite/deploy-posts-to-github-issue/MANUAL.md

 Default: `none`

-Repository name, refer to "blog" in the example above.
+Repository name, refer to `blog` in the example above.
 Please ensure that this repository has been manually created by you, it will be used to store posts resources, and posts will also be published to this repository's issue.

 ```yml
 repo: <repo>